 Our thinking is that if you want some financial insurance for the end of the current monetary system and paradigm – or even just for the altering of it rather than the end of it – then physical gold and silver under your control are the only financial assets that are not someone else’s liability – i.e. they have no counterparty risk.

-Despite what those in charge would have us believe this isn’t shrinking and the only way to be rid of it is by default (unlikely) or by debasing it away.
+Despite what those in charge would have us believe this debt load isn’t shrinking.
+The only way to be rid of it is by default (unlikely) or by debasing it away.

-Our guess is the purchasing power of gold and silver will conversely continue to increase in the coming years – albeit probably not in a straight line.
+Our guess is that the purchasing power of gold and silver will continue to increase – albeit probably not in a straight line.

-So it may be that you eventually swap precious metals for another beaten down asset of some type like property, shares etc as at the end of the 1970’s precious metals bull market – and get more for your money then.
-For example at the end of 1970’s bull market was silver at US$50 and the average house price in USA was US$49,000, so 1000 oz silver could have bought you a house.
-See these articles for some NZ historical comparisons.
+So it may be that you eventually swap precious metals for another beaten down asset of some type like property, shares etc. As occurred at the end of the 1970’s precious metals bull market – and get more for your money then.

-Now that I’ve written all that I just remembered we had a somewhat similar question a while back that we turned into an article in answer to it so that might be worth your while to have a look at that too: Why Gold is More Valuable Than Worthless Paper
+We’ve also received a somewhat similar question a while back.
+So that might be worth your while to have a look at that too: Why Gold is More Valuable Than Worthless Paper

 So in short – yes you would likely be able to swap gold for the goods you need.
-Although in the case of a monetary collapse, history shows that it might not actually be with a shopkeeper but rather could be with the end producer of the good instead.
+Although in the case of a full monetary collapse, history shows that it might not actually be with a shopkeeper.
+But rather could be with the end producer of the good instead.

 P.S.
-We just posted this video by Chris Duane which coincidentally also looks at this question.
+This video by Chris Duane also looks at this question.
 Skip forward to the 10:20 min mark to hear his take on silver in a collapse.
 He makes the point that you should have all other vital supplies – food, water etc – before you even start thinking of buying silver which makes perfect sense.
-As the Christchurch earthquakes prove it pays to be ready with emergency food, water, clothing and shelter for natural disasters as well as government made ones.
+As the Christchurch earthquakes prove it pays to be ready with emergency food, water, clothing and shelter for natural disasters – as well as government made ones.